-- High: The administrative requirements of the resource consents were met, or any failure to do this had trivial consequences and were addressed promptly and co-operatively. - Good: Perhaps some administrative requirements of the resource consents were not met at a particular time, however these were addressed without repeated interventions from the Council staff.
-Alternatively adequate reason was provided for matters such as the no or late provision of information, interpretation of 'best practical option' for avoiding potential effects, etc.
+- High The administrative requirements of the resource consents were met, or any failure to do this had trivial consequences and were addressed promptly and co-operatively. - Good Perhaps some administrative requirements of the resource consents were not met at a particular time, however these were addressed without repeated interventions from the Council staff.

-- Improvement required: Repeated interventions to meet the administrative requirements of the resource consents were made by Council staff.
+Alternatively adequate reason was provided for matters such as the no or late provision of information, interpretation of 'best practical option' for avoiding potential effects, etc. - Improvement required Repeated interventions to meet the administrative requirements of the resource consents were made by Council staff.
 These matters took some time to resolve, or remained unresolved at the end of the period under review.
-The Council may have issued an abatement notice to attain compliance. - Poor: Material failings to meet the administrative requirements of the resource consents.
+The Council may have issued an abatement notice to attain compliance. - Poor Material failings to meet the administrative requirements of the resource consents.
 Significant intervention by the Council was required.
 Typically there were grounds for an infringement notice.

-For reference, in the 2015-2016 year, 71% of consent holders achieved a high level of environmental performance and compliance with their consents, while another 24% demonstrated a good level of environmental performance and compliance.
+For reference, in the 2016-2017 year, consent holders were found to achieve a high level of environmental performance and compliance for 74% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 21% of the consents, a good level of environmental performance and compliance was achieved.